PCSailor/MongoDB_University-Courses/Mongo_Cheatsheets/mongo-CRUD-commands.md

     db.sumCollection.updateOne({sumKey01: "sumValue01"}, { $inc: { "sumKey.sumSub-Key01": 3, "sumKey.sumSub-Key02": 25 } }) // increments two values by 3 and 25

+    db.sumCollection.updateOne({ sumKey01: "sumValue01" }, {
+        $push: {
+            sumKey: {
+                sumSub-Key01: 4.5,
+                sumSub-Key02: ISODate("2016-01-12T09:00:00Z"), // for example-date
+               sumSub-Key03: "Spencer H.",
+               sumSub-Key04: "The Martian could have been a sad drama film, instead it was a hilarious film with a little bit of drama added to it.
+The Martian is what everybody wants from a space adventure.
+Ridley Scott can still make great movies and this is one of his best."
+            }
+        }
+    })

 # ------------------------------------------------------------------------------
 # D elete